chrichri156/cpd_assignment/README.md

-### 2. Recommendations for migration of the service to the Cloud
+### 2. RECOMMENDATIONS FOR MIGRATION OF THE SERVICE TO THE CLOUD

 This central system should be a cloud-based ERP platform (Enterprise Resource Planning), such as Oracle, SAP or Growzer (the one that I use during my internship in their company).
 Indeed, the characteristics of cloud-based ERP platforms are essential for an efficient support for the management of HoReCa businesses: